FrictionalContactLibrary/fclib/README.md

 Download
 -----------------
 How to download sources files of the API?

 * latest releases are on github https://github.com/FrictionalContactLibrary/fclib/releases

 How to download the collection of problems ?

-The directory data/fclib-library contains the list of problem files of the library of tests in the file ls-Rl.txt

-The problem files are not stored in the github repository but there:
+ The problems are stored on a github repo with the help of git-lfs (https://github.com/FrictionalContactLibrary/fclib-library)[fclib-library]

-  - Current versions of problem are here (http://faf.gforge.inria.fr/fclib-library/)
-  - tagged versions are here (https://gforge.inria.fr/frs/?group_id=2824) and  (http://fclib.gforge.inria.fr/resources/)
+ The release of the library of problems are tagged and can be found (https://github.com/FrictionalContactLibrary/fclib-library/releases) [fclib-library releases]